pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

    "Which sales reps have the highest revenue?"

 5. **Product Category Trends** *(Structured Data)*
-   "How does revenue compare across Gamma Elements categories?"
+   "How does revenue compare across Snowmobile Elements categories?"

 ---